This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of a calcaneal fracture?

-- Pain and inflammation of your heel
+- Heel pain and inflammation

-- Weakness or numbness of your heel
+- Weak or numb heel

 - Trouble moving or putting weight on your heel